 What are QR codes, and how do they work?

-QR codes are relevant today in marketing, retail, and education, but you can also use them in the arts and educational fields like museums.
+QR code marketing is relevant today, as well as in retail and education, but you can also use them in the arts and educational fields like museums.

 You may be familiar with how QR codes look by now.
 They are these 2-dimensional barcodes with different patterns.

 QR codes are more advanced than the typical barcodes on the packaging because they can hold different data types, such as audio, visuals, links, files, and more.
 It makes the QR code flexible and suitable for almost all needs.

 The best thing about QR codes is that it’s easy to use.
 All you need is a smartphone with a QR code scanner.
 Simply hover your device on a QR code, and it will display the embedded data in split seconds.

 7 Ways to use QR codes in museums

 You can place QR codes throughout a museum to provide visitors with access to virtual tours of the exhibits.